 |Specs||Intel i5 10600K||Intel i5 9600K||Ryzen 5 3600|

-If pricing is taken out of the comparison at an instance which is of course stupidity, to see where the i5 10600K stands, it is to be noted that it is the direct challenger from Intel’s side to the Ryzen 5 3600 as both are overclockable and specs wise both feature 6 cores & 12 threads.
+If pricing is taken out of the comparison at an instance which is of course stupidity, to see where the i5 10600K stands, it is to be noted that it is the direct challenger from Intel’s side to the Ryzen 5 3600 as both are overclockable and specs-wise both feature 6 cores & 12 threads.

-i5 10600K got a major improvement over the i5 9600K where not only the hyperthreading is implemented but the clock speeds are increased drastically.
+i5 10600K got a major improvement over the i5 9600K where not only hyperthreading is implemented but the clock speeds are increased drastically.
 The i5 9600K features 3.70GHz as the base clock while the 10600K has 4.10GHz.
 The boost clock of i5 9600K is 4.60GHz, while the 10600K features 4.80GHz.
-Although the boost clock of 10600K is increased with just 200MHz, increasing the base clock to 4.10GHz will result in much better performance which will be more consistent than the i5 9600K.
+Although the boost clock of 10600K is increased by just 200MHz, increasing the base clock to 4.10GHz will result in a much better performance which will be more consistent than the i5 9600K.

 Ryzen 5 3600 on the other hand features much lower clock speeds than the 10600K standing at 3.60GHz and 4.2GHz as base and boost clocks respectively.
 The only thing in which i5 10600K is still behind the Ryzen 5 3600 is the Power Consumption.
-Ryzen 3600 has a TDP of 65W while there is no improvement in efficiency of 10600K over the 9600K and the TDP remains the same at 95W.
+Ryzen 3600 has a TDP of 65W while there is no improvement in the efficiency of 10600K over the 9600K and the TDP remains the same at 95W.

 Related:- Best Motherboards for Ryzen 3600